drewolson/purescript-biscotti-httpure/README.md

 [Biscotti.Session](https://github.com/drewolson/purescript-biscotti-session) to
 add session handling to an [HTTPure](https://github.com/cprussin/purescript-httpure) application.
-The `Middleware.new` function requires a session store and then behaves similar to other `HTTPure` middleware.
+The `Biscotti.middleware` function requires a session store and then behaves similar to other `HTTPure` middleware.

 Suppose the type of your session is: